S3-working-group/s3-practical-guide/S3-practical-guide.md

 A typical governance meeting includes:

--   opening round: attune with each other and to the driver (or objectives) of the group
+-   opening: check in with each other and attune to the driver (or objectives) of the meeting
 -   administrative matters
-    -   consent to last minutes, date for next meeting, etc.
+    -   check for consent to the last meeting's minutes
+    -   agree on a date for the next meeting
-    -   check for last-minute agenda items and consent to agenda
+    -   check for any last-minute agenda items and for consent to the agenda
 -   agenda items
 -   meeting evaluation: reflect on your interactions, celebrate successes and share suggestions for improvement
--   closing
+-   closing: check in to learn how people leave the meeting

 ---